sjvermeu/sjvermeu.github.io/content/2021/06/an-it-services-overview.md

 [IT Services Reference Catalog](https://www.researchgate.net/publication/238620971_IT_Services_Reference_Catalog) by Nelson Gama, Maria do Mar Rosa, and Miguel Mira da Silva.

-Capability models, or service overviews like the one I presented do not fit each and every organization well.
+Capability models, or service overviews like the one I presented, do not fit each and every organization well.
 When comparing the view I maintain with others (or the different capability and service references out there), I notice two main distinctions: grouping, and granularity.

-Certain capabilities might be grouped one way in one reference, and use a totally different grouping in another.
+- Certain capabilities might be grouped one way in one reference, and use a totally different grouping in another.
 A database system might be part of a “Databases” group in one, a “Data Management” group in another, or even “Information Management” in a third.
 Often, this grouping also reveals the granularity that the author wants to pursue.
   Grouping allows for keeping things organized and easier to explain, but has no structural importance.
 Of course, a well-chosen grouping also allows you to tie principles and other architectural concerts to the groups themselves, and not services in particular.
 But that still falls under the explainability part.

-The granularity is more about how specific a grouping is.
+- The granularity is more about how specific a grouping is.
 In the example above, “Information Management” is the most coarse-grained grouping, whereas “Databases” might be a very specific one.
-Granularity can convey more insights in the importance of services, although it can also be for historical reasons.
+Granularity can convey more insights in the importance of services, although it can also be due to historical reasons, or because an overview started from one specific service and expanded later.
+In that case, it is very likely that the specific service and its dependencies are more elaborately documented.

-In the figure I maintain, the grouping is based both on the extensiveness of a group (if a group contains far too many services, I might want to see if I can split up the group) as well as historical and organizational choices.
+In the figure I maintain, the grouping is often based both on the extensiveness of a group (if a group contains far too many services, I might want to see if I can split up the group) as well as historical and organizational choices.
 For instance, if the organization has a clear split between network oriented teams and server oriented teams, then the overview will most likely convey the same message, as we want to have the overview interpretable by many